This story was originally published and last updated .

 As you can see above, applying an ad blocker to Samsung Internet (center) allows you to fit more content on the screen compared to Google Chrome (right).

-Samsung’s Secret mode has more options than Chrome’s Incognito mode, with anti-tracking and a biometric lock features to keep websites from following you around the web and people using your phone from snooping on your private browsing.
-I also prefer the list view for tabs that Samsung Internet offers over a card view, which to my eyes is still a messy way to view browser tabs on mobile.
+Samsung’s Secret mode has more options than Chrome’s Incognito mode, with anti-tracking and a biometric lock feature to keep websites from following you around the web and people using your phone from snooping on your private browsing.
+I also prefer the list view for tabs that Samsung Internet offers over a card view, which to my eyes, is still a messy way to view browser tabs on mobile.